 My meal is so light I don't get that usual evening food coma.
-So far this has been a bad thing about the change.
-Simply because I don't know what to do!
-Already I can tell that this opens me up to more social events in the evenings or read a book in a nice quiet corner in the library.
+So far this has been a bad thing about the change only because I don't know what to do!
+Already I can tell that this opens me up to more social events in the evenings or read a book in a quiet corner of the library.
 The options are, well, overwhelming.
-Even with organisational skills from books like First things First and Getting things Done I'm struggling to prioritise and make proper use of all this time.
+Even with organisational skills from books like First things First and Getting things Done, I'm struggling to prioritise and make proper use of all this time.

 In the morning I wake up, dry and warm - even when there's a downpour outside.
 I could relax and watch some YouTube clips in my bed and get changed comfortably.
 How would I deal with that with a hammock and a tarp for instance?
 Where could I dry my clothes?
 Store my Sipreme?
-These questions are answerable, and doable.
+These questions are answerable.
 But when I ask my future self: "How much do you want it?" the answer isn't so clear.

 Although I'm trying to be less reliant on having kitchen equipment I decided to give cooking Sipreme a go.
-According to their twitter the ingredients are heat safe.
+According to their Twitter, the ingredients are heat safe.
 So I gave it a shot, for science.
 I would recommend this to others.
 It can get monotonous chugging down a beverage for every meal.
 Warming up Sipreme is an excellent alternative if you find yourself reminiscing about that 'warm belly' feeling.